6 Leadership Lessons from Vipassana Kitchen 🍲

 Vipassana servers

-So, what was our secret to making it work?
+So, what was the secret to making it work?
 Here's what I discovered:

 🍎 Adapting to change: the key principle of the Insight meditation practice is learning to adapt to change without losing mental balance (equanimity), which allowed us to respond to situations non-judgmentally and take the best course of action.